Current Projects

 Currently, we are investigating the phenomenon of adding directions to remote places, e.g., going “out to Vienna” but “up to Graz”, which is typical of South German varieties.
 The same phenomenon is also found in Hungarian and Slovenian, as well as in the Romani dialects of the region.
 We want to explore why we use this form of place-making in our imagination and how it came to be a feature of our region that spans over structurally different languages.

-Research: Daphne Reitinger, Jakob Wiedner
+Research: Daphne Reitinger-Zemann, Jakob Wiedner

 The use of irony and individual language politics in Paolo Sorrentino's cinematic language and prose